• Skip to primary navigation

 TO THE RECIPE

-These parmentier potatoes are crunchy, golden roast potatoes baked with garlic, rosemary and thyme.
-With crispy edges and a soft and fluffy inside, they are an easy side that goes well with so many dishes.
+These parmentier potatoes are crunchy, golden roast potatoes with soft and fluffy insides, baked with garlic, rosemary and thyme.
+This easy and delicious French side goes with so many dishes, from roast dinners to poached salmon!

 Jump to: